bryanpatambag/PSM_Agent/README.md

 ### RequestThrottle.cs
 Prevents flooding.
 - Reads the last log entry timestamp from `ServiceConfig.LogFilePath`
-- Blocks if a new command is issued within 1 second
+- Blocks if a new command is issued within `ServiceConfig.MinIntervalSeconds`

 ### SocketHelper.cs
 Handles socket communication.